the-turing-way/the-turing-way/book/content/rdm/rdm.md

 - Be consistent
 - Write dates as YYYY-MM-DD
-- Don't leave any cells empty, if there is no data use "NA" (Not Available)
+- Don't leave any cells empty
-- Put each observation/sample in its own row
+- Put just one thing in a cell
+- Organize the data as a single rectangle
-- Put each variable in a column
+- Create a data dictionary
-- Each cell should contain information on one thing: seperate multiple pieces of information to different cells
-- Don't include calculations in the raw data files: leave the raw data alone!
+- Don't include calculations in the raw data files
-- Don’t use font color or highlighting, consider adding another variable/column for this information
+- Don’t use font color or highlighting as data
-- Choose good/clear names for observations and variables and make sure there are no spaces in names
+- Choose good names for things
+- Make backups
 - Use data validation to avoid data entry mistakes
-- Save the data in text files (such as .CSV - comma-separated values) to ensure interoperability with other software programmes.
+- Save the data in plain text files

-To learn more about spreadsheet organisation, have a look at the Data Carpentry lessions for [Social Scientists](https://datacarpentry.org/spreadsheets-socialsci/) and [Ecologists](https://datacarpentry.org/spreadsheet-ecology-lesson/).

 <a name="Documentation-Metadata"></a>